 Katharine Hepburn is one of the most famous actresses of the twentieth century.
 In a career lasting several decades, she landed four Oscars – a record even today.

 She was an unconventional Hollywood actress, fiercely independent and often displaying a standoffish attitude to the media.
-However, her wide variety of roles and acting skills made her popular on screen and she was ranked the greatest female film star by the American Film Institute.
+However, her wide variety of roles and acting skills made her famous on screen, and she was ranked the greatest female film star by the American Film Institute.

 Early Life Katharine Hepburn

 Katharine Hepburn was born in Hartford, Connecticut.
 Her mother, Katharine Martha Haughton was a suffragette, and her strong views and independence influenced the young Katharine.
 As a teenager, Katharine was free spirited getting involved in sports such as swimming, skating and gymnastics; she had a fearless streak and was suspended from school for smoking and breaking curfew.
 She later admitted to going swimming naked in the middle of the night.
 As she later was quoted as saying:

 “If you obey all the rules, you miss all the fun.”

-One incident which had a bearing on her early life.
-It involved finding her dear brother hanging from a rafter by a piece of rope.
+One significant incident which had a bearing on her early life involved finding her dear brother hanging from a rafter by a piece of rope.
 Her family tried to deny it was suicide, but it looked as if it was and the incident had a lasting impact on Katherine.

 Aged 21, Katherine married for the first time to socialite Ludlow Ogden Smith.
 The marriage did not last a long time, and they divorced six years later.
 However, they remained friends, and Katherine remained grateful for his support in her early years.

-Katherine’s early acting career was developed on stage and from this she graduated to film.
+Katherine’s early acting career developed on stage, and from the theatre, she graduated to film.
 By 1933 she had won her first Oscar for her performance in Morning Glory, a story about a woman who rejects romance for her work.